Man charged following serious Aberdeen city centre crash

 A man has been charged after a dramatic crash in Aberdeen city centre.

-The car ended up on its roof in Crown Street in the early hours of Tuesday 11 October, and a 35-year-old man and 19-year-old woman were taken to hospital.
+The car ended up on its roof in Crown Street in the early hours of Tuesday 11 October, with a 35-year-old man and a 19-year-old woman taken to hospital.

-Police said the man had now been charged, and was expected to appear at Aberdeen Sheriff Court on Thursday.
+The man was expected to appear at Aberdeen Sheriff Court on Thursday.

-The incident has already been referred to the Police Investigations and Review Commissioner (Pirc).
+Police had attempted to stop the car prior to the crash and the matter has been referred to the Police Investigations and Review Commissioner (Pirc).